DEVRichy/DEVRichy/README.md

 I’m a developer who enjoys building **web projects** and **automation tools** that make everyday work easier. 🚀
 Here you’ll find experiments, utilities, and small projects focused on practical outcomes.

-⭐ If you like what you see, consider giving a repo a star!